Top

 What is the main novelty?

-The main novelty of boostDM is that it builds one independent model for every cancer gene-tumor type combination.
-This has far-reaching implications in the way the model output is interpreted and used for downstream inquiry.
-Additionally, it does not require any pre-annotated labelling of driver or passenger mutations.
-Instead, boostDM draws both driver and passenger training mutations from the same genes harbouring the cancer driver signals.
+The main novelty of boostDM is that it provides a means to classify any potential somatic mutation sequenced in tumors as a driver or non-driver in a cancer gene and tumor type specific manner.
+Additionally, it does not require any pre-annotated labeling of driver or passenger mutations.
 We also aimed to make classification of each possible mutation in a cancer gene readily interpretable.
 For that purpose, the features used to train the models of each cancer gene are mutational patterns that are closely connected to the signals of positive selection discerned (IntOGen) across cohorts of tumors.

 How does boostDM training work?

-boostDM resorts to supervised learning using a training dataset made of "driver" and "passenger" mutations from a cancer gene.
+boostDM resorts to a supervised learning approach that exploits a training dataset made of "driver" and "passenger" mutations from a cancer gene.
 By means of dN/dS analysis (dNdScv), we can establish a proportion of mutations observed that cannot be explained by neutral evolution (excess).
-To train boostDM, we include in the "driver" training set all the mutations observed in cancer driver genes (IntOGen) with high enough excess (≥ 85%).
-Since the excess can be estimated in a consequence-type specific manner, we can include only those mutations with consequence types having high excess.
-On the other hand, the "passenger" training set are mutations randomly drawn with flat probabilities based on the tri-nucleotide context rates found in the tumor type cohort.
+To train boostDM, we include in the "driver" training set all the mutations observed in cancer driver genes (IntOGen) with high enough excess mutations over expected per consequence type (≥ 85%), implying that we include as positive examples only those mutations with consequence types showing high excess.
+On the other hand, the "non-driver" training set are mutations randomly drawn with probabilities based on the trinucleotide context rates reported in the tumor type cohort.

 Where do you get the data from?